alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 However, to detect vehicles of different scales

-I've used following windows sizes and regions to perform full search of cars of different sizes.
+I've used following windows sizes and regions to perform full search of cars of different sizes:

-![alt text][image5]

 | Size          | y-region      |  Overlap |
 |:-------------:|:-------------:|:--------:|
 | 72, 72        | 400, 600      |  50%     |
 | 96, 96        | 400, 650      |  75%     |
 | 128, 128      | 450, None     |  75%     |

+Here is image of all windows searched:

+![alt text][image5]

+The resulting detection cane be found below, as we can see each car has multiple detection points with windoes of different sizes:

+![alt text][image6]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?